zopefoundation/zc.async/src/zc/async/README.txt

 Overview: Usage
 ---------------

-Looking at the design from the perspective of regular usage, your code obtains a ``queue``, which is a place to queue jobs to be performed asynchronously.
+Looking at the design from the perspective of regular usage, your code obtains a ``queue``, which is a place to register jobs to be performed asynchronously.

 Your application calls ``put`` on the queue to register a job.
-The job must be a pickleable callable: a global function, a callable persistent object, a method of a persistent object, or a special zc.async.job.Job object, discussed later.
-The job by default is regsitered to be performed as soon as possible, but can be registered to be called at a certain time.
+The job must be a pickleable, callable object; a global function, a callable persistent object, a method of a persistent object, or a special zc.async.job.Job object (discussed later) are all examples of suitable objects.
+The job by default is registered to be performed as soon as possible, but can be registered to be called at a certain time.

 The ``put`` call will return a zc.async.job.Job object.
 This object represents both the callable and its deferred result.
-It has information about the job requested, and the state and result of performing the job.
+It has information about the job requested, and the current state of the job, and result of performing the job.

 An example spelling for registering a job might be ``self.pending_result = queue.put(self.performSpider)``.
-The returned object can be simply persisted and polled to see when the job is complete; or it can be configured to do additional work when it completes.
+The returned object can be stored and polled to see when the job is complete; or the job can be configured to do additional work when it completes (such as storing the result in a data structure).

 -------------------
 Overview: Mechanism
 -------------------

-Multiple processes, typically spread across multiple machines, can use ZEO to connect to the queue and claim and perform work.
-As with other collections of processes that share a database with ZEO, these processes generally should share the same software (though some variations on this constraint should be possible).
+Multiple processes, typically spread across multiple machines, can connect to the queue and claim and perform work.
+As with other collections of processes that share pickled objects, these processes generally should share the same software (though some variations on this constraint should be possible).